 It is of interested to note that the function (\ref{f1}) does not satisfy that $\frac{f_{,\chi\chi}}{f}$ equals constant or zero.
-Consequently, the metric (\ref{met}) with $g_{22}=c_5\chi^{\frac{c_4}{\psi-a}}$ does not a solution to EFE, as we see in the next section.
-Therefore, this function will withdraw from consideration inspect the special case, when $c_4=\psi-a$.
+Consequently, metric (\ref{met}) with $g_{22}=c_5\chi^{\frac{c_4}{\psi-a}}$ is not a solution to EFE, as we see in the next section.
+Therefore, this function will withdraw from consideration except the special case, when $c_4=\psi-a$.
 The latter case gives

 and

 In this case, the homothetic vector becomes